modelscope/data-juicer/docs/DeveloperGuide.md

 - Before implementing a new op, please refer to [Operators](Operators.md) to avoid unnecessary duplication.
 - Assuming we want to add a new Filter operator called "TextLengthFilter" to get corpus of expected text length, we can follow these steps to build it.

-1. (Optional) Add a new StatsKeys in `data_juicer/utils/constant.py` when you want to reuse a intermediate variable.
+1. (Optional) Add a new StatsKeys in `data_juicer/utils/constant.py` to store the statistical variable of the new op.

 ```python
 class StatsKeys(object):